From its inception in 2004, the

 With a bit of extra training, we can prepare you to teach bike riding basics, take on responsibility at the front register or lead programs such as W/T/F, Salvage Night, Kids Bike Blitz or Bike Buses.
 If you are passionate about a program or event at the Bike Library, let us know how you would like to be involved!

-Do I need to know how to wrench?
+Do I need to know how to

 Although bicycle repair is a set of specialized skills, the Bike Library believes that anyone can learn these skills.